Explaining Behaviorism: Operant & Classical Conditioning

 Over time, the story goes, if two things are repeatedly paired together out there in the world, the organism will come to respond to one as they already respond to the other.

 Tradition vs. Necessity: Traditionally classical conditioning stories start with a response that seems unlearned (an Unconditioned Response to an Unconditioned Stimulus), but they could start with any response the animal already has.
 Traditionally the story then introduces something the animal has no existing response to (a Neutral Stimulus), but it usually still works for stimuli that already elicit some response.
-Traditionally the neutral stimulus comes to evoke the response associated with unconditioned stimulus after several pairings (thus becoming a Conditioned Stimulus), but sometimes only a single pairings is required, and sometimes neutral stimuli fail to convert to conditioned stimuli even after many, many pairings.
+Traditionally the neutral stimulus comes to evoke the response associated with unconditioned stimulus after several pairings (thus becoming a Conditioned Stimulus), but sometimes only a single pairing is required, and sometimes neutral stimuli fail to convert to conditioned stimuli even after many, many pairings.
 Traditionally the stimuli have to be very close together in time, but sometimes you can create conditioned stimuli when the pairings are far apart.

 After Conditioning: After the events of a Classical Conditioning story, the presence of a conditioned stimulus elicits a conditioned response.
 So, if you know the world that a person has lived in before, you know something about why they respond to certain things in certain ways now.